Nikkig087/project2test/README.md

   - This feature enhances the user experience by offering clear instructions and feedback.
 - **Quit Button**: Users have the option to quit the game at any time by clicking the "Quit" button.
   - This feature provides users with flexibility and control over their gaming experience.
-  -**High Scores**: Users have the option to view the current High Scores by clicking the "High Scores" button.
+- **High Scores**: Users have the option to view the current High Scores by clicking the "High Scores" button.
   - This feature provides users with a target to reach when playing the game, if the User quits the game their score is not recorded to the High Scores table.